cyverse-archive/buggalo/README.md

 If this argument is not specified on the command line, the file name prefix defaults to `tree`.

+## --help -h

+Displays a brief help message and exits.

 # Description

 Buggalo is a simple command-line utility for extracting phylogenetic trees